 The generation system consists of a generation window, output list and a rule interpreter.
 The rule interpreter traverses each node of the conceptual structure by moving the generation window and returns the output list of the translation results.
-Fig. 6 shows the generation mechanism, which consists of generation rules, word dictionary, co-occurrence relations and adjacency relations.
+Fig. 4-6 shows the generation mechanism, which uses generation rules, word dictionary, co-occurrence relations and adjacency relations.

-Fig. 6: Generation mechanism
+Fig. 4-6 Generation mechanism